-Influenced by Greek, Italian, and Turkish cuisine, Albanian food is fresh, flavorful, varied, and sinfully cheap.
+Albanian cuisine is Mediterranean cuisine.
+That means it has elements that most people will recognize from familiar Italian, Greek, and even Turkish foods.
+Traditional Albanian food is fresh, flavorful, varied, and sinfully cheap.
 With seafood, feta cheese, tons of vegetables, and the herbs of the Mediterranean, there is everything to love about the culinary options in Albania.

-A filling side dish, fergese was one of our favorite foods in Albania.
+A filling side dish, fergese was one of our favorite Albanian dishes.
 The vegetarian version (Fergesë e Tiranës me piperka) is made with peppers, tomato, egg, and curd cheese (similar to cottage cheese).
 Everything is mixed together, warmed, and served with bread.
 Pretty damn delicious.

-Tarator, a dish similar to Greek tzatziki.
+Tarator, a dish similar to Greek tzatziki, is a starter at many meals.
 Made of yogurt, garlic, parsley, cucumber, and olive oil, the refreshing dish is served cold, often with bread.
 We made it a point to have tarator as often as possible.

 During our stops along the Albanian Riviera, we tried mussels, shrimp, and fish, and the best grilled octopus I’ve ever had.
 And it was all fresh, expertly prepared, and absurdly cheap.
 Served with a bit of Albanian wine, it couldn’t have been more perfect.

 Yogurt and honey

-The best yogurt we had on our trip to Albania was sheep’s yogurt topped with local honey and walnuts (kos mjalte dhe arra).
+The best yogurt we had on our trip was sheep’s yogurt topped with local honey and walnuts (kos mjalte dhe arra).
 I’d never tried sheep’s yogurt and I’m not a big fan of walnuts, but the combination of the ingredients was one of the most delicious things ever.
 One of our friends spent the rest of the trip trying to recreate it for breakfast every morning.

 Albanians love their grilled meat.
-If you’re a meat eater, the good news is that most anything is available expertly grilled whether in a restaurant or as street food.
+If you’re a meat eater, the good news is that most anything is available expertly grilled, whether in a restaurant or as street food.
 Tirana even has a whole street of grill restaurants.

-Most often, we saw beef or lamb versions and even once came across vegetarian qofta made with potatoes, onions, peppers, and egg in place of the meat.
+Most often, we saw beef or lamb versions of qofta and even once came across vegetarian qofta made with potatoes, onions, peppers, and egg in place of the meat.
 One of Lance’s favorites was qofta korca, a veal meatball dish topped with a tomato and onion sauce.